Yet one more example of outright lies spread by those on the right re: "Obamacare"

 I post this because some who have engaged in this debate have made similar claims, basing their distaste for the law in some regard on these and similar totally fraudulent claims:

-"the only people in America to get subsidies in the Obamacare exchanges"?
+Will members of Congress be "the only people in America to get subsidies in the Obamacare exchanges"?

 Hardly -- the tax credits commonly known as subsidies under Obamacare were being put into place starting Oct.
 1, the same day the shutdown began.
 Anyone within a specified income range who purchases insurance on the Obamacare marketplace will be eligible for subsidies in the form of tax credits.
 The Congressional Budget Office has estimated that by 2017, about 24 million Americans will be buying insurance on the Obamacare marketplaces, many of them with federal subsidies.
 Only time will tell how many Americans eventually sign up, but it’s almost certainly going to be more than the roughly 30,000 people who work in the legislative branch.